Recorded Future, Inc. is a threat intelligence company, which analyzes threat data to provide better, faster security.

 Your Communications With Us

 When you send or receive email or other communications with us, we may retain those communications in order to process your inquiries, respond to your requests and improve our services, to inform you about changes in our policies or pricing or service offerings or to fulfill or respond to requests you may initiate.
-While we do not currently do so, we may in the future use a service that will let us know when you have received or opened email we have sent to you.
-We will use this information solely for the purposes of tracking whether or not you have received an email from us for quality control and response purposes.
+Additionally, we use a service that lets us know when you have received or opened email we have sent to you.
+We use this information solely for the purposes of tracking whether or not you have received an email from us for quality control and response purposes.
 We also offer an email alerting capability called “Alerts” which automatically sends information you have requested to an email account you have registered with us.
 You have ultimate control over the information sent to you through this service, including the nature and scope of the information, and the frequency of such alerts.
 To access this service and put in your personal controls, visit the Alerts management page and update your settings.